-As loans also occupied his time whilst signed with the club, first team opportunities to impress the manager were limited to a mere 14 appearances across all competitions, before Manchester United accepted a sum around £6.5 million from Villareal in exchange for Rossi’s services at the end of July 2007.
+As loans also occupied his time whilst signed with the club, first team opportunities to impress the manager were limited to a mere 14 appearances across all competitions, before Manchester United accepted a sum around £6.5 million from Villareal at the end of July 2007.
 After a fruitless loan period with Newcastle United, a similar term with Parma may have convinced the ‘Yellow Submarine’ club to invest in Rossi after nine goals in 19 league games suggested that continental football may be more suited to the forward’s talents.

-After recovering fitness, he was offered a contract with Genoa, but a single goal in nine Serie A games was a less than compelling case for a long-term deal, and the drug case ended any such speculation.
-Now 32 years old, it seems doubtful whether Rossi will ever be able to reignite the spark that saw him plunder goals aplenty in La Liga and Serie A, even if any club of standing decides to take a chance on the aging forward.
+After recovering fitness, he was offered a contract with Genoa, but a single goal in nine Serie A games was a less than a compelling case for a long-term deal, and the drug case ended any such speculation.
+Now 32 years old, it seems doubtful whether Rossi will ever be able to reignite the spark that saw him plunder goals aplenty in La Liga and Serie A, even if any club of standing decides to take a chance on the ageing forward.
 It seems sadly inevitable that the promise of a young forward was ripped away by repeated injury and when his career comes to an end, all that may be left are brief memories of glory and a lament of what might have been.